jamessimone/apex-rollup/README.md

 - `Changed Fields On Calc Item` (optional) - comma-separated list of field API Names to filter items from being used in the rollup calculations unless all the stipulated fields have changed
 - `Full Recalculation Default Number Value` (optional) - for some rollup operations (SUM / COUNT-based operations in particular), you may want to start fresh with each batch of calculation items provided.
 When this value is provided, it is used as the basis for rolling values up to the "parent" record (instead of whatever the pre-existing value for that field on the "parent" is, which is the default behavior). **NB**: it's valid to use this field to override the pre-existing value on the "parent" for number-based fields, _and_ that includes Date / Datetime / Time fields as well.
 In order to work properly for these three field types, however, the value must be converted into UTC milliseconds.
 You can do this easily using Anonymous Apex, or a site such as [Current Millis](https://currentmillis.com/).
 - `Full Recalculation Default String Value` (optional) - same as `Full Recalculation Default Number Value`, but for String-based fields (including Lookup and Id fields).
 - `Calc Item Where Clause` (optional) - add conditions to filter the calculation items that are used. **Note** - the fields, especially parent-level fields, _must_ be present on the calculation items or the filtering will not work correctly.
+Also, at this time complex criteria (anything using grouped AND/OR's with parantheses) are not supported.
+Please [submit an issue](/issues) if you are using Rollup and need parathetical criteria-based grouping in order to properly identify which items should be rolled up!

 You can perform have as many rollups as you'd like per object/trigger — all operations are boxcarred together for optimal efficiency.